roboav8r/game_theory_ws/README.md

 Specifically, this project implements a **Monte-Carlo Tree Search (MCTS)** as a high-level planner, and a **Constrained Optimal Controller** for the low-level motion controller.
 These elements are discussed in detail in the following section.

 # Repo overview
-This is the main workspace, a meta-repo that contains all necessary dependencies as submodules.
+This is the main workspace, a meta-repo that contains all necessary dependencies as submodules. `game_theory_ws` is a Robot Operating System workspace, intended to have all the elements needed to demonstrate a hierarchical controller on a (simulated) robot.
+At present, the only level is a simulated cargo pickup/dropoff task, taking place in an indoor hospital environment with known map.

 ## hri_game_testbed
+The testbed uses a

 ## hierarchical_game_control_ros